Rules for making a high school (Division C) Science Olympiad

 build anything brought to the competition.

 - All members must be enrolled in your school.
+Click here for the qualifications for non-traditional schools to participate.

 at regions, you will have 2 different coaches each running different regional